 The Fragile Families and Child Wellbeing in Middle Childhood Study received a $17 million grant from the Eunice Kennedy Shriver National Institute of Child Health & Human Development (NICHD) to field a nine-year follow-up.
 This project combines the core telephone surveys, in-home study, and teacher surveys into one larger project.
 Data collection began in 2007 and concluded in spring 2010.
 Data from the nine-year wave is also now available at http://www.fragilefamilies.princeton.edu/public.asp.
 In addition, the Study has recently been funded by NICHD for a fifteen-year follow-up wave.
-We anticipate the collection of in-home and telephone survey data from caregivers and youth beginning late 2013.
+The collection of in-home and telephone survey data from caregivers and youth began February 2014.

 The Study contributes to the teaching/training mission of CRCW by hosting bi-monthly workshops and courses for faculty and students at Princeton and Columbia University.
 The Study has also sponsored several summer workshops at Columbia University.
 Finally, Princeton undergraduates use these data for their senior theses, under the guidance of CRCW faculty.